jchv/qwebcamsrv/README.md

 To use it, first, install the systemd files to the correct location.
 (They are already installed with the Arch Linux package)

 Then, enable the service.
-You can select which webcam device to use by changing the number after the `@`.
-This will use `/dev/video0`:
+You can select which webcam device to use by changing the configuration in `/etc/qwebcamsrv.conf`.

 ```
-sudo systemctl enable --now qwebcamsrv@0.service
+sudo systemctl enable --now qwebcamsrv.service
 ```

 The server will listen on `localhost:80` by default.
+You can edit `qwebcamsrv.socket` to change this.
+(It's possible to edit installed units with `systemctl edit`.)

 ## License